Child Tax Credit: Do You Qualify For A Monthly Check?

 Who Qualifies For A Monthly Payment?

 For parents of young children up to age five, the IRS will pay $3,600 per child.
 Half of it will come as six monthly payments, and half as a 2021 tax credit.
 That total changes to $3,000 for each child ages six through 17.
-The IRS will make a one-time payment of $500 for dependents age 18 or fulltime college students up through age 24.READ MORE: Child Tax Credit: Three IRS Tools To Help You Manage Your Monthly Payments
+The IRS will make a one-time payment of $500 for dependents age 18 or fulltime college students up through age 24.READ MORE: Tax Refunds: 35 Million Unprocessed Tax Returns Due To IRS Delays

 Advance Child Tax Credit payments will be based on the modified adjusted gross income (AGI) from a parent or parents’ 2020 tax filing.
 (AGI is the sum of one’s wages, interest, dividends, alimony, retirement distributions and other sources of income minus certain deductions, such as student loan interest, alimony payments and retirement contributions.)
 The amount phases out at a rate of $50 for every $1,000 of annual income beyond $75,000 for an individual and beyond $150,000 for a married couple.
 The benefit will be fully refundable, meaning it will not depend on the recipient’s current tax burden.
 Qualifying families will receive the full amount, regardless of what they owe in taxes.
 There is no limit to the number of dependents that can be claimed.